 - When a computer is assigned to a customer he/she has 7 minutes to revalidate at the assigned computer with his/her barcode.
 If a customer does not revalidate within the time limit, the computer will automatically be reassigned to the next person waiting.

-- All computer sessions last 60 minutes and will be extended only if there is no waiting list.
+- All computer sessions last 60 minutes and will be automatically extended in 30-minute increments if there is no waiting list.

 - Customers must relinquish computers after a 60 minute session if there is a waiting list.
 The computer will automatically end the session.
 A warning will be given before the end of the session.

 - One-time users of BCPL public computers, including non-residents of Maryland, may register as guests.
-All guests must present valid identification including a driver's license, student identification card, passport, or other picture identification to a branch staff member.
+All guests must present valid current photo identification to a branch staff member.
 Instead of a barcode number, customers registered as guests will use their complete birthday (mmddyyyy) as an identifier to be assigned a computer and track length of computer use.

 - A one-time exception may be made for customers already registered as a library card holder with Baltimore County Public Library but who do not have their library card with them to sign-up for a computer.
-Customers must present valid identification to a branch staff member who will look up their library card number.
+Customers must present valid current photo identification to a branch staff member who will look up their library card number.
 In order to protect library records and the privacy of BCPL customers, the information in our database must match the identification presented.
-Customers that need to update information such as address or name must present valid identification showing these changes.
+Customers that need to update information such as their address or name can be assisted by a staff member at the Accounts Desk.
 Customers who have lost or misplaced their library cards must reregister for a card.

 - Students ages 8 through 17 are required to obtain a BCPL library card in order to sign up for a computer.

 - Children 7 and under must be accompanied by an adult when using computers in any Baltimore County Public Library.